oat-sa/taohub-articles/forge/general-features/menus.md

 On the top right of the screen
 ------------------------------

-The icons allows you to perform different actions:\
+The icons allows you to perform different actions:<br/>

 ![](../resources/Icon_menu.png)

 **1** **Users** ![](../resources/1-users.png)